 The oldest and most fragile carriages are protected against damp and mould in rooms on the ground floor.

-The State CoachThe State Coach (picture above) was constructed for King Oskar II's 25th anniversary as regent in 1897.
-It was built by Ad Freyschuss Hofvagnsfabrik in Stockholm and cost SEK 7,958 to make.
+The State Coach (picture above) was constructed for King Oskar II's 25th anniversary as regent in 1897.
+It was built by Adolf Freyschuss Hofvagnsfabrik in Stockholm and cost SEK 7,958 to make.

 Brought in from Germany by Queen Victoria.